Competitor Keyword Targeting in Google Ads

 3. Use Comparison Landing Pages to Win Clicks

 If someone is searching for your competitor by name, they have a clear intent in mind.
 They are researching, comparing features and pricing, and trying to figure out which option fits best.
-Sending them to a generic homepage will not cut it, they want specifics.
+Sending them to a generic homepage will not cut it.
+They want specifics.

 Instead, the best results come from dedicated landing pages that line up with the intent behind those searches.
 You want to make it easy for people to compare your offer directly with your competitor in a way that does not feel forced.